core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    If the reverse-proxy supports the signalling protocol of {{I-D.tiloca-core-groupcomm-proxy}} it can include a Multicast-Signaling Option in the error response to convey the reason for the error in a machine-readable way.

-For the operation of HTTP-to-CoAP reverse proxies, see the last paragraph of {{sec-proxy-forward}} which applies also to this case.
+For the operation of HTTP-to-CoAP reverse proxies, see the last paragraph of {{sec-proxy-forward}} which applies also to the case of reverse-proxies.

 ## Congestion Control ## {#sec-congestion}
 CoAP group requests may result in a multitude of responses from different nodes, potentially causing congestion.
 Therefore, both the sending of IP multicast requests and the sending of the unicast CoAP responses to these multicast requests should be conservatively controlled.